nicolargo/glances/docs/aoa/wifi.rst

     warning=-75
     critical=-85

-You can disable this plugin using the ``--disable-wifi`` option or by hitting the ``W`` key from the user interface.
+You can disable this plugin using the ``--disable-plugin wifi`` option or by hitting the ``W`` key from the user interface.